shreyasc84/programming-paradigms-in-c-/README.md

 ﻿# programming-paradigms-in-c
- same goal as my previous programming paradigms repository, but here I'll be writing the code in C language.
+ Same goal as my previous programming paradigms repository, but here I'll be writing the code in C language.
 Which well help me in grasping knowledge in this language efficently.